linuxswords/eptracker/README.markdown

 ------------

 - [allshows.txt](/allshows.txt) -- downloadable from http://epguide.com, will be used for the import text field autocomplete
-- episodes and show -- will be imported into configured database, data comes from the http://epguide.com/<showID> and will be parsed by an awk script
+- episodes and show -- will be imported into configured database, data comes from the http://epguide.com/`showID` and will be parsed by regex
 - show description -- freebase.com search
 - episode description -- freebase.com search